Genez-io/genezio-documentation/docs/genezio-typesafe/genezio-context.md

 ```

 The `token` and the `user` properties are used for the `@GenezioAuth` decorator.
 The `requestContext` and the `headers` properties are used to store information
 about the incoming request.
-These two properties can be used to monitor cookies, source IPs, browser information, etc. The last property is used to tell the genezio platform that this is a `GnzContext` object.
+These two properties can be used to monitor cookies, source IPs, browser information, etc. The last property is used to tell the DeployApps platform that this is a `GnzContext` object.
 This is used to populate the object with the intended information.

 :::info
 It is important to note that the `GnzContext` object needs to be placed as the first parameter of your function for it to work as intended.